 I know.
-That was a week ago.
+That was awhile ago.
 Still, it’s one of those special days that sits on one little square of the calendar—but affects us for eternity.

 But why is it so good?

 Yes, most of us love Fridays.
 It’s the end of the week, the beginning of the weekend.
 And I’ve never heard of a casual Monday or Tuesday.
 But while TGIF may be the favored hashtag of every fifth day of the week, only one Friday a year is always preceded by “Good.”

 After all, the day commemorates death.
 Murder.
 Brutality.

 Now, Sunday?
 The day of Christ’s resurrection?
 We could call that good.
 Or even glorious.
 His coming back to life.
 Leaving the grave behind.
 Reuniting with those who thought they’d lost Him.